Masshhulia/curriculumVitae/cv.md

 One of my key strengths is my quick learning ability.
 I easily adapt to new situations and rapidly absorb new knowledge and skills.
 I have a strong desire to learn and grow, enabling me to quickly grasp new concepts and technologies related to Java development.

 I am highly motivated to succeed as a Java developer and I am willing to put in the effort to achieve this goal.
 I strive to work on projects that are both challenging and have a real impact in the business world.
 I am eager to collaborate in a team environment and learn from experienced developers.

+## Skills
+- Programming Languages: C#, Java, JavaScript
+- Frameworks: Spring, .NET Framework
+- Version Control Systems: Git
+- Development Tools: Visual Studio Code, IntelliJ IDEA
+- **3D Modeling (Maya, Blender):** Beginner level.
+Familiarity with Maya software and basic 3D modeling techniques.
+Currently expanding skills in creating simple 3D models, working with textures, and learning about lighting and animation.
+Excited to further develop proficiency in Maya and take on more complex projects.
+- **Website Builders (Tilda, Wix):** Proficient in using Tilda and Wix to create professional websites.
+Skilled in customizing templates, designing layouts, and adding interactive elements.
+- **Scientific Writing and Research:** Proficient in writing scientific articles and conducting research.
+Experienced in conducting literature reviews, designing experiments, collecting and analyzing data, and interpreting results.
+Skilled in writing clear and concise scientific reports, adhering to citation and formatting guidelines.
+Actively involved in academic research projects, collaborating with teams to contribute to the advancement of knowledge in the field.